microsoft/sqlworkshops/sql2019lab/02_Security.md

 **STEP 3: Check audit for a table scan for all columns**

 Use the script **findpeople.sql** and run ONLY Step 1 and Step 2 in the T-SQL script.
+Note it may take a few seconds for the audit results to appear.

 ```sql
 -- Step 1: Scan the table and see if the sensitivity columns were audited